LeoNew52/ECE143-Winter20-Team19-FinalProject/README.md

 	   	-> run command: python src/severity_nationwide.py

-	   	-> description: The function being called is "import_data(fname,read='row', samples=None,col_num=None)".
-The "fname" is the filename to import.
-			  The "read"

-				**Left for Yazeed to help finsihed, sorry about this**
+	   	-> description: This script analyzes our original dataset and plots how severity is related to highway trafic and the day of the week

 		d).
 Number of Accidents regarding to poverity distribution